 The royal horticultural society recommend that laws are spiked every 2- 3 years and hollow tine aerated every 3- 4 years

 Heavy soils will become compacted and need to be hollow tine aerated to reduce the effects of the compaction in the soil and can be top dressed with a 70 % sand loam mix to improve soil ventilation once every 3 – 4 years.

 Lawn Top Dressing

 If your lawn has heavy clay soil introducing a layer of fine sandy soil top dressing on the surface will stimulate grass growth, encourage greater rooting, improve surface drainage allowing the soil surface to dry out quicker thereby reducing the opportunity for moss to develop.
 Serious drainage problems can be solved by introducing simple land drainage.
-If you spike or hollow tine aerate your lawn and then top dress the sandy soil will find its way into the holes improving ventilation and reducing soil compaction.
+Hence, If you spike or hollow tine aerate your lawn and then top dress the sandy soil will find its way into the holes improving ventilation and reducing soil compaction.

 Top dressing is labour intensive and sourcing the right quality top dressing can be difficult and expensive when delivery costs are calculated..
 Approx 5kg of top dressing will cover 1 square metre.
 Grass seed can be added to the top dressing to thicken up the lawn.
-Top dressing is compared to varnishing a boat several layers have to be applied over a period of time.
+Top dressing is compared to varnishing a boat with several layers have to be applied over a period of time.

 Lawn and Weed Expert provides its customers with a comprehensive top dressing service which can be incorporated into the lawn care program at any time.
 It is most effective in the Autumn, early Winter, Spring and early summer.
 We can make top dressing your lawn a simple exercise.
 Ordering, sourcing and spreading the top dressing into your lawn using a level lute or drag mat.
 When top dressing take care not to over cover the grass as this may damage the grass.